United States General Services Administration Building: History

 In 1939, the Works Progress Administration (WPA) became the building's primary occupant.
 PWA activities were subsumed into the newly created U.S. General Services Administration (GSA) in 1949 and the building was renamed the U.S. General Services Administration Building.
 In 1986 the building was listed in the National Register of Historic Places.
 Funding from the American Recovery and Reinvestment Act of 2009 allowed the construction of glassy, energy-efficient new infill space in the GSA building's East courtyard, and the modernization of half of the rest of the building.
 This new space, and an open floorplan, allowed employees from previously leased buildings in Crystal City and elsewhere to be moved into this historic building, which saves lease costs and serves as an example for other federal agencies.
-It continues to house GSA including the Public Buildings Service—the largest and most diversified real estate organization in the world.
+It continues to house GSA including the Public Buildings Service.

+When the second presidency of Donald Trump began in 2025, Trump directed the GSA to create a list of properties to be sold through the accelerated disposition process.
+As part of a list released that March, the GSA listed its own headquarters as one of the properties to be sold via accelerated disposition.
+The GSA requested $240 million of congressional funds in November 2025 for a renovation of the building.
+That December, in an unrelated lawsuit involving the Eisenhower Executive Office Building, a former GSA official testified the Trump administration was considering demolishing the GSA Building without receiving requisite approval from the GSA, though Trump administration officials denied the allegations.